-Our objective for this strategy is to achieve a return of inflation +2% over a minimum rolling period of five years.
-A proportion of the overall return will come from the income generated.
+Our objective for this strategy is to achieve a return of inflation +2 over a minimum rolling period of five years with a higher degree of returns coming from the income generated by the underlying investments.
 The strategy is designed to generate risk adjusted returns over the suggested time horizon.
 A large proportion of the portfolio is likely to be comprised of fixed income assets with a lower proportion invested in global equity investments.
 To assist in the reduction of volatility and deliver uncorrelated returns during periods of unfavourable market conditions, alternative asset classes such as commodities, currencies, infrastructure and hedge funds may be used.
 Investors in the Risk Profile 3 strategy are prepared to accept some occasional and modest losses in order to generate slightly higher total returns

-Performance since inception (31/07/2004)
+Performance since inception (30/09/2014)